-It is used most frequently in criminal cases — such as drunk driving and marijuana — in which people argue that what they did was necessary to prevent some greater harm.
+It is used most frequently in criminal cases — such as drunk driving and marijuana use — in which people argue that what they did was necessary to prevent some greater harm.

 In one such case, the Minnesota Supreme Court in 2014 ruled against a woman who challenged the revocation of her driver’s license after she drove while intoxicated to escape her abusive husband.

-It was first used in a U.S. environmental case in 2009 when a climate change activist cited necessity in Utah.
-Alice Cherry, co-founder of the Climate Defense Project, said it has been used in similar cases in Washington state, New York, Montana, North Dakota and Minnesota.
-The Climate Defense Project even offers an educational guide on using the defense and says this area of the law is "developing rapidly."
+It was first attempted in a U.S. environmental case in 2009 when a climate change activist cited necessity in Utah.
+Alice Cherry, co-founder of the Climate Defense Project, said it has been attempted in similar cases in Washington state, New York, Montana, North Dakota and Minnesota.
+The Climate Defense Project even offers an educational guide on using the defense and says this area of the law is “developing rapidly.”